vmmc2/Bleach-Docs/src/bleach_control_flow_structures.md

 ## Loops
-Loop statements are used to repeat a block of code multiple times, either a fixed number of times or until a certain condition is met.
+Loop statements are used to repeat a block of code multiple times, either a fixed number of times or until a certain condition is not met anymore.

+Bleach has support for 3 different types of loop statements: ```while```, ```do-while``` and ```for```.

 One important thing to mention is that, for all types of loop structures, there is support for early exiting (with the ```break``` keyword) and iteration skipping (with the ```continue``` keyword).

+Last but not least, just as in conditional statements, Bleach also allows the nesting of loop statements.

 ### While
-This one is a control flow structure present in almost every programming language that allows the programmer to repeatedly execute a block of code as long as a specified condition remains true.
+This control flow structure present in almost every programming language that allows the programmer to repeatedly execute a block of code as long as a specified condition remains true.

 It is typically used when the number of iterations is not known beforehand and the loop should continue while a certain condition is met.
 When such condition is not met anymmore, then the execution of the loop terminates.